Osama bin Laden: Formation and structuring of al-Qaeda

-By 1988, bin Laden had split from Maktab al-Khidamat.
-While Azzam acted as support for Afghan fighters, bin Laden wanted a more military role.
+By 1988, Bin Laden had split from Maktab al-Khidamat.
+While Azzam acted as support for Afghan fighters, Bin Laden wanted a more military role.
 One of the main points leading to the split and the creation of al-Qaeda was Azzam's insistence that Arab fighters be integrated among the Afghan fighting groups instead of forming a separate fighting force.
-Notes of a meeting of bin Laden and others on 20 August 1988, indicate that al-Qaeda was a formal group by that time: "Basically an organized Islamic faction, its goal is to lift the word of God, to make his religion victorious."
+Notes of a meeting of Bin Laden and others on 20 August 1988, indicate that al-Qaeda was a formal group by that time: "Basically an organized Islamic faction, its goal is to lift the word of God, to make his religion victorious."
 A list of requirements for membership itemized the following: listening ability, good manners, obedience, and making a pledge (bayat) to follow one's superiors.

 According to Wright, the group's real name was not used in public pronouncements because its existence was still a closely held secret.
-His research suggests that al-Qaeda was formed at an 11 August 1988, meeting between several senior leaders of Egyptian Islamic Jihad, Abdullah Azzam, and bin Laden, where it was agreed to join bin Laden's money with the expertise of the Islamic Jihad organization and take up the jihadist cause elsewhere after the Soviets withdrew from Afghanistan.
+His research suggests that al-Qaeda was formed at an 11 August 1988, meeting between several senior leaders of Egyptian Islamic Jihad (EIJ), Azzam, and Bin Laden, where it was agreed to join Bin Laden's money with the expertise of the EIJ and take up the jihadist cause elsewhere after the Soviets withdrew from Afghanistan.
+Others argue that the organization was founded earlier and already existed when the leaders met on 11 August 1988.

-Following the Soviet Union's withdrawal from Afghanistan in February 1989, Osama bin Laden returned to Saudi Arabia as a hero of jihad.
+Following the Soviet Union's withdrawal from Afghanistan in February 1989, Bin Laden returned to Saudi Arabia as a hero of jihad.
 Along with his Arab legion, he was thought to have brought down the mighty superpower of the Soviet Union.
-After his return to Saudi Arabia, bin Laden engaged in opposition movements to the Saudi monarchy while working for his family business.
-He offered to send al-Qaeda to overthrow the Soviet-aligned Yemeni Socialist Party government in South Yemen but was rebuffed by Prince Turki bin Faisal.
-He then tried to disrupt the Yemeni unification process by assassinating YSP leaders but was halted by Saudi Interior Minister Prince Nayef bin Abdulaziz after President Ali Abdullah Saleh complained to King Fahd.
+After his return to Saudi Arabia, Bin Laden engaged in opposition movements to the Saudi monarchy while working for his family business.
+He offered to send al-Qaeda to overthrow the Soviet-aligned Yemeni Socialist Party government in South Yemen, but was rebuffed by Prince Turki bin Faisal.
+He then tried to disrupt the Yemeni unification process by assassinating YSP leaders, but was halted by Saudi Interior Minister Prince Nayef bin Abdulaziz after President Ali Abdullah Saleh complained to King Fahd.
 He was also angered by the internecine tribal fighting among the Afghans.
 However, he continued working with the Saudi GID and the Pakistani ISI.
-He funded the 1990 Afghan coup d'état attempt and also lobbied the Parliament of Pakistan to carry out an unsuccessful motion of no confidence against Prime Minister Benazir Bhutto.
+In March 1989, Bin Laden led 800 Arab foreign fighters during the unsuccessful Battle of Jalalabad.
+Bin Laden led his men in person to immobilize the 7th Sarandoy Regiment but failed doing so leading to massive casualties.
+He funded the 1990 Afghan coup d'état attempt led by hardcore communist General Shahnawaz Tanai.
+He also lobbied the Parliament of Pakistan to carry out an unsuccessful motion of no confidence against Prime Minister Benazir Bhutto.